Trusted by Florida Homeowners

 - Property damage beyond normal wear and tear

-- Refusal to allow access for inspections or showings
+- Difficulty coordinating access for inspections or showings

 Understanding the Eviction Process in Florida

-Florida requires a legal process that typically includes:
+Florida law requires a structured legal process that typically includes:

 - Providing proper written notice (such as a 3-day notice for non-payment)

-- Filing an eviction lawsuit in county court
+- Filing an eviction case in county court

 - Waiting for tenant response deadlines